-Moving heavy pieces of furniture into your new space can be a stressful and exhausting process.
+Moving heavy furniture into your new space can be a stressful and exhausting process.
 By taking the right steps to be prepared, the move will be a smoother process and easier for everyone.
 When packing the moving truck, try to make rows among the boxes to allow space for heavy items, such as your heavy-duty mattress, to be strapped against the wall so you can get to them quickly.
 It is safer to carry smaller boxes when you are tired later on in the day than it is to lug one big, heavy piece.

 Invest in a furniture dolly and packing blankets.
 You’ll be much safer and your possessions will be less banged-up if you can wrap heavy pieces in a packing blanket and roll them into your home.
 If you have to ditch the dolly on the sidewalk, take an extra packing blanket into your new space, set the piece on it, and slide it into place.
 Another tool that works well to slide large pieces is a rubber-backed rug, placed upside down under the piece.